LineageOS/charter/device-support-requirements.md

 ## Display

 * All devices with a built-in Display MUST support the Display at the same resolution as the stock OS.
+* All devices with a built-in Display MUST support the Display at the same refresh rates as the stock OS.
+* All devices with a built-in Display MUST NOT have the Display refresh rate overclocking.
 * All devices with a built-in Display SHOULD support the Display at the same density as the stock OS.
 * All devices that do not include a built-in Display MUST support Display output via the hardware’s supported outputs (eg. Android TV - HDMI).
 * All devices that support additional non-USB display interfaces SHOULD support those display output methods.